 - 2 teaspoons granulated sugar

-- Freshly ground black pepper
+- 1 1/2 teaspoons freshly ground black pepper

-- Add the pickles, carrots, potatoes and optional ham to the broth.
+- Pour in the chicken stock and pickle juice, then add the pickles, carrots, potatoes and ham to the broth.
 Bring to a boil, then simmer until the potatoes are fork tender.

 - Measure out 1 cup of sour cream into a medium-sized bowl and slowly add the flour.
 Stir well to combine.